bkapsalis/Exploratory_Data_Analysis_of_Bank_Loan_Data/README.md

 To view html download and save as html and open in brouser.

 # Sample Results:
-Exploratory Data Analysis can find a great amount of information from a data set alone with no additional imformation.
+Exploratory Data Analysis can find a great amount of information from a data set alone with no additional information.
 From the data we learn:
 - When Someone Said 'Stop Making All Loans!'
 - Maximum Loan Amount
 - Minimum Credit Score To Get a Loan
 - Profit and Loss by Credit Score
-- Profit and Loss by Loan Orination
+- Profit and Loss by Loan Ordination
-- Possible Fraudulent or Incompitent Loans
+- Possible Fraudulent or Incompetent Loans

 ## NetProfit vs LoanOriginationMonth
 ![Alt text](/imgs/img2.png?raw=true "Optional Title")

+This graph demonstrates that essentially all loans stopped for some reason late 2008 for about 9 months.
+In the next few graphs we will see some possible reasons why this happened.

+The above graph uses an alpha of 1/40 was used to better visualize the distribution.
+This means that 40 loans at the same  point on the graph would result in a black dot.
+20 loans at one point would be a gray.
+If one dot represented one loan it would be a very light gray.

 ![Alt text](/imgs/img6.png?raw=true "Optional Title")